timothyngalande/timothyngalande.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Qunatifying Apartness in South Africa: A general equilibrium estimation of the impact or Labour Discrimination '
+title: 'Quantifying Apartness in South Africa: A general equilibrium estimation of the impact or Labour Discrimination '

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here